 The Worst Years: 2010, 2011, 2012, 2013

 Steer clear of these initial Terrain years.
-They’re a minefield of problems:
+They’re a morass of issues:

 - Engine woes: The 2.4L I4 guzzled oil like nobody’s business.